Information Assurance (IA) provides services to U-M units and the university at large.

 IA offers network monitoring that can provide a department, unit, or research team with information about who is using the network, the applications being used, and when the network is used.
 This information is useful for detecting activity that indicates potential security and policy violations, and for resolving these issues.

-Disaster recovery planning is a service offered by IIA to assist units in planning for reasonably foreseeable business interruptions and in taking appropriate, cost justifiable actions.
-To support units in their disaster planning efforts, IIA offers a Disaster Recovery/Business Continuity Planning service as a Michigan IT Security Service.
-For units who wish to conduct disaster planning efforts on their own, IIA provides a template and additional information about disaster recovery planning.
+Disaster recovery planning is a service offered by IA to assist units in planning for reasonably foreseeable business interruptions and in taking appropriate, cost justifiable actions.
+To support units in their disaster planning efforts, IA offers a Disaster Recovery/Business Continuity Planning service as a Michigan IT Security Service.
+For units who wish to conduct disaster planning efforts on their own, IA provides a template and additional information about disaster recovery planning.

-IIA has established an incident response team to provide the university with rapid identification, analysis, and response to an incident.
+The Information Assurance incident response team provides the university with rapid identification, analysis, and response to a security incident.

-- In MiWorkspace Units: Report IT security incidents to the ITS Service Center.
-The Service Center will involve IIA as appropriate.
+- MiWorkspace Units: Report IT security incidents to the ITS Service Center.
+The Service Center will involve IA as appropriate.

-- In units not yet using MiWorkspace: Report all incidents to the unit security coordinator designated by your school, college, or department or to your IT department.
+- Non-MiWorkspace Units: Report all incidents to the unit security coordinator designated by your school, college, or department or to your department.

-IIA offers Managed Security Services to units needing assistance with performing information security coordination and administration activities.
-Through this program, one IIA Information Security Coordinator will work with the unit to provide consistent, reliable information security services, which are listed on Managed Security Services.
+IA offers Managed Security Services to units needing assistance with performing information security coordination and administration activities.
+Through this program, one IA Information Security Coordinator will work with the unit to provide consistent, reliable information security services, which are listed on Managed Security Services.